Bun vs Node.js (2026): runtime tradeoffs for production

 | Cost | Free OSS; savings often from faster CI and simpler stacks | Free OSS; cost is people time and infra you already run |

-| Best when | Greenfield services where you accept occasional compatibility detective work | Regulated or large orgs needing maximum “it runs everywhere” certainty |
+| Team fit | Greenfield services where you accept occasional compatibility detective work for speed | Regulated or large orgs needing maximum “runs everywhere” certainty and vendor support |

 Best for…